 3. Florida English Bulldog Rescue

-Even though the Florida English Bulldog Rescue doesn’t focus primarily on French Bulldogs, they state that they are open to finding new homes for bulldogs in Florida.
-Seeming to state that they are available to French Bulldogs, this organization is worth checking out if you’re adding to your pet family.
+Even though the Florida English Bulldog Rescue doesn’t focus primarily on French Bulldogs, they state that they are open to finding new homes for Bulldogs in the Sunshine State.
+Whether you’re looking for a Frenchie or you aren’t yet sure which breed you’d like, this shelter is worth checking out.

 Florida English Bulldog Rescue Details